eigenbrot/eigenbrot.github.io/_posts/2016-11-23-Beginnings.md

   powerful force in the mind of America.

 * As expected, I saw a lot of trucks on the interstate.
-What was strange, however, was that a majority of the passenger vehicles seems to be driven by painful cliches of old, white men.
+What was strange, however, was that a majority of passenger vehicles seemed to be driven by painful cliches of old, white men.
 This is Trump's America; they've won and they feel like stepping out.